 Please contact our staff biologist Rob Underhill for information on plant sales.
 The selection of species ready for sale changes over time.
 We are happy to provide advice on planting time and location on request, as well as post planting care.

-MICS staff biologist Rob Underhill manages the nursery with the help of his wife Lauren Underhill and MICS president Michael Dunn.
-Former staff member Chris Fretwell started the nursery in 2011 and collected many of the seeds that have grown into plants today.
+MICS staff biologist Rob Underhill manages the nursery with the help Rheanna and Michael Dunn.
+Former staff member Chris Fretwell started the nursery in 2011 and collected many of the seeds that have grown into plants today and his great foundational work was continued in 2012 by Rob's wife, Lauren.
+The picture on the left shows MICS Director Mike Nadeau and team relocating the gate during the recent garden expansion.
 We welcome volunteers to help us sow seeds, start cuttings, and re-pot plants.
 If you are interested in sharing your knowledge, learning something new, or just getting outside, give us a call!

 All plants are started from seeds and cuttings collected on Mayne Island.
 This ensures that plants come from local genetic stock and are adapted to local conditions.
 Great care is taken to ensure that natural populations are not overly stressed by our collection activities.
 No more than 5% of seed is collected from a population in a given year, and records are kept so that collecting from the same population in consecutive years can be avoided.

 Some species grow quickly to maturity within a single year while others such as Camas can take up to seven years to reach maturity!
 Most species take about two years to grow from seed or cutting to a stage where they are ready for planting.
 If you are interested in growing native plants yourself we are happy to answer questions or provide advice.